tanshoku/script-utils/README.md

 Beep morse code messages through the internal speaker.
 Usage is `morsebeep "your message here"`.
 Requires bsdgames/morse and beep.

+### mpd_nodaemon & ncmpcpp_start

+Run Music Player Daemon without being a daemon 24/7.
+This program achieves this by spawning MPD and related programs, then closing them after nothing has been played for a set amount of time (default 10 minutes), and secured that your preffered MPD client is closed.
+It also optionally respawns polybar, which tends to die if you have the MPD widget on it and you kill the MPD process.
+You can use the script ncmpcpp_start to see how you can start this daemon alongside your preffered MPD client.

 ### noises

 Telephone call and message noises.
 Originally intended to be used with IM clients such as the old Skype for GNU/Linux.